HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 Project have found chemical repellents to be a useful method of

-deterrence and, in their book, Trevor Williams and Andy Wilson note that
+deterrence and, in their book, Williams and Wilson note that

 consistent and appropriate use of repellents usually stops the dominant